golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 Before deploying the app to Golem, you may wish to test it.

 One way to do this is by bundling it with `docker-compose` and verifying that all of its components work as intended when launched as a whole.
-Of course, there are currently quite a few differences between Docker and Golem, Therefore, confirming that your application works correctly on the former is not yet a guarantee of success when launched on the latter, but it still remains a great way of ensuring no detail has been missed at this stage.
+Of course, there are currently quite a few differences between Docker and Golem.
+Therefore, confirming that your application works correctly on the former is not yet a guarantee of success when launched on the latter, but it still remains a great way of ensuring no detail has been missed at this stage.

 ### ya-runtime-dbg